andrewstarritt/quaternion/README.md

     (p + q) + r  =  p + (q + r)
     (p * q) * r  =  p * (q * r)

-The Quaternion type is non-commutative with respect to multiplication (and division), i.e.  p \* q  and  q \* p in general provide different results.
+The Quaternion type is non-commutative with respect to multiplication and division, i.e.  p \* q  and  q \* p in general provide different values.
 To divide one Quaternion by another, there are two options:

     p * q.inverse() ; or